The (surprising) nuggets of the editorial staff #47 – Jordan

 The brand relies on its talent to build its brand image and the aesthetic charter of its website.

-Of course, all this comes at a price and it is high.
-But it nonetheless remains fair, taking into account the production context and the level of manufacturing.
+Of course, all this comes at a price, and it is high.
+But it is nonetheless fair, given the production context and the level of manufacturing.

 Back to that corduroy suit.